Kazuma Sumi: Japanese independent circuit (2023–present)

 Sumi often competes in other promotions as a developmental talent sent by DDT.
-At All Star Junior Festival 2023 on March 1, he teamed up with Yoh and Soma Watanabe to defeat Fuminori Abe, Ryo Hoshino and Akira Jumonji.
-On the second night of the Destruction in Ryogoku, an event promoted by New Japan Pro Wrestling on October 9, 2023, Sumi teamed up with Takahiro Katori, Takeshi Masada, Kengo, and Jun Masaoka in a losing effort against Chaos (Yoshi-Hashi, Toru Yano and Yoh), Tiger Mask and Ryusuke Taguchi.
+At All Star Junior Festival 2023 on 1 March, he teamed up with Yoh and Soma Watanabe to defeat Fuminori Abe, Ryo Hoshino and Akira Jumonji.
+On the second night of Destruction in Ryogoku, an event promoted by New Japan Pro Wrestling on 9 October 2023, Sumi teamed up with Takahiro Katori, Takeshi Masada, Kengo, and Jun Masaoka in a losing effort against Chaos (Yoshi-Hashi, Toru Yano and Yoh), Tiger Mask and Ryusuke Taguchi.